Pharmacodynamics

 Clinical Pearl

 Potency picks the dose; efficacy picks the drug.
-A narrow therapeutic index means you're walking a tightrope — small dose changes can tip the patient from treatment into toxicity.
+A narrow therapeutic index is a tightrope — small dose changes tip the patient from treatment into toxicity, and a level inside the range never overrides the clinical signs in front of you.